An overview of Project Spectrum for CMMC compliance

 Totem™ dashboard

 Our Zero Client™ as a Service (ZCaaS) offering is an affordable option for the smallest of the small DoD contractors to securely handle (process, store, and share) Controlled Unclassified Information (CUI).
-Micro-businesses can use the ZCaaS™ temporary “browser in the cloud” to transfer sensitive information from one cloud service to another without “contaminating” workstations.
+Micro-businesses can use the ZCaaS™ temporary “Windows in the cloud” virtual desktop to transfer sensitive information from one cloud service to another without “contaminating” workstations.
 We call it a “zero client” because the organization’s on-premise or employee-owned (BYOD) workstations (desktop, laptops, mobile devices) simply act as clients to the cloud service and zero information is ever stored, processed, or transmitted on the workstations.
-ZCaaS™ is actually a package of three services:

 2. SafeShare™ secure file sharing and storage platform